supahgreg/tt-rss-web-static/docs/wiki/GlobalConfig.md

 // instead you're casting string literal "86400*30" to an integer
 ```

-Note that all values should be precomputed when setting via `.env` because they
+!!! notice

-are not evaluated by PHP and used as-is.
+    All values should be precalculated when setting via `.env` because they are not evaluated by PHP and used as-is.

 ## Minimal config.php for a non-Docker setup